RELATIONSHIP OR RELIGION (Part 2)

 The Lord Jesus clearly said, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.
 (John 14:6 NKJV).

 John the Beloved writes, “No one who rejects the Son has found the Father; he who acknowledges the Son has found the Father also.”
 (1 John 2:23 TCNT).

 Religion seeks to make peace with God, but not through God’s appointed Mediator, the Man Christ Jesus.
 You cannot make peace with God unless through the one and only Mediator appointed by God – the Man Christ Jesus.

 In the first part of this piece we began to examine the profound differences between “Relationship” with God and “Religion” about God.
-This is absolutely necessary because many people in the world today are confusing relationship with religion; not knowing that having a loving and intimate relationship with God is profoundly different from just having or practising a religion.
+This is absolutely necessary because many people in the world today are confusing relationship with God with religion about God.

 Let us briefly recap the differences pointed out in the first part of this piece.

-Intimacy with God cannot be earned, achieved or attained by any man through his self-righteousness, performance, or good works.
-It is God’s gracious gift to all men which can only be received by faith in the person and the finished work of Jesus at the cross.
+Intimate relationship with God cannot be earned, achieved or attained by any man through his self-righteousness, performance, or good works.
+It is God’s gracious gift to all men and can only be received by faith in the person and the finished work of Jesus Christ.